pxc/Annoyances.Net/README.md

 e.DoDangerousThing();
 ```

-Don't use it.
+Don't use it!
 Unless you need it.
 Maybe not even then.

 ## `NotNull`